Skip to Content

 Maryland National Guard service members are eligible to utilize the State Tuition Assistance Reimbursement Program (STAR).
 This program is currently only available for Army personnel who apply for the STW and will reimburse MDNG service members' tuition and fees up to 100%.
 The annual fiscal year cap for STAR reimbursement is $8500.00.
 The same eligibility requirements for MD NG State Tuition Waiver apply in addition to committing to a 2-4 year service commitment contingent upon the degree program selected.
 Additional educational programs include Certificate, Associate, Bachelor, Graduate, and Doctoral Programs, however, they can only be used at a participating school.
 To see a list of partner schools go to https://military.maryland.gov/NG/Pages/Partner-Schools.aspx.

-All applications must be started at least 10 days before the course begins to participate.
-At the close of each semester, to be eligible for reimbursement, the service member must submit documentation including transcripts with grades C or better, the final university bills showing all funding requested during the semester, and the signed STAR application.
+All applications must be started and emailed at least 45 days before the course begins to participate.
+At the close of each semester, to be eligible for reimbursement, the service member must submit documentation including transcripts with grades C or better, the final university bills showing all funding requested during the semester, and the signed STAR application within 45 days of the end of the course.
 All document submissions must be in PDF format and submitted after the term's last day of the course.
 Additional eligibility determinations can be made through the Company Commander's memorandum requests on a case-by-case basis.
 Funding priority may also be provided to E1 - E4 service members obtaining their first degree.
 For more information or to apply the MD NG Education Officer can be reached by emailing MDNGSTAR@army.mil or MDNGEDUCATION@army.mil or by calling 667-296-4132.

 National Call to Service Program - The National Call to Service Program became effective on October 1, 2003, to those service members who perform a period of national service that allows you to choose an education benefit as an alternative to the Montgomery GI Bill (MGIB).
 For more information and eligibility requirements go to https://www.va.gov/education/other-va-education-benefits/national-call-to-service-program/.